 Book Adaptations and Differences

 Smokin’ Aces is not based on a book.
-It is an original screenplay written by the film’s director, Joe Carnahan.
+It is an original screenplay written by its director, Joe Carnahan.
+He crafted the story and its massive roster of characters from scratch.

 Memorable Scenes and Quotes